Nextiva / Blog / Customer Experience

 The ticket is then assigned a unique identifier and routed to the appropriate support agent or team based on predefined rules or manual assignment.
 Support agents can update the ticket with notes, status changes, and resolutions as they work on the issue.

 When an agent resolves the issue and closes the ticket, the support desk emails the customer.
-Depending on the settings, it might also share a follow-up survey to collect feedback on the experience and gauge customer satisfaction.
+Depending on the settings, your ticketing system might also share a follow-up survey to collect feedback on the experience and gauge customer satisfaction.

 2. Automation